joncoop/js-cart/INSTRUCTIONS.md

     <script src="[path_to_js]/cart.js"></script>
     ```

-## Configuration
+## Cart settings

-2. Open the cart.js file and edit the configuration section.
+Open the cart.js file and edit the configuration section.

-    a.
-Create as many products as you want.
+1. Create as many products as you want.
 Just make sure that the ID is unique for each item.
 IDs don't need to be sequential and they can include any alpha-numeric character.
 Product IDs are not case-sensitive.

-    b.
-Edit the shipping section.
+2. Edit the shipping section.
 Set `free_shipping` to `false` if you plan on charging for shipping, `true` otherwise.
 Set `shipping_rate` to the amount you'd like to charge for shipping.

-    c.
-Make sure the file names in `site settings` match those used on your site.
+3. Make sure the file names in `site settings` match those used on your site.

-    d.
-Optionally, you can edit the `cart_name` settings.
+4. Optionally, you can edit the `cart_name` settings.
 The `cart_name` doesn't affect how the site works.
 However if you are running more than cart on the same server, each should have a unique name.

+## Using js-cart functions in your HTML

-3. Add an `onload` event to the body of each page that needs to read cart data.
+1. Add an `onload` event to the body of each page that needs to read cart data.

     ```html
     <body onload="loadCart()">
     ```

-5. On the cart page, include empty div tags with the `id="cart"` where you would like the cart to appear.
+2. On the cart page, include empty div tags with the `id="cart"` where you would like the cart to appear.
 You should not put anything between the tags.
 The `cart.js` file has functions that will automatically create a table of all items in the cart between the tags.

     ```html
     <div id="cart"></div>
     ```
    If you preview the cart at this point, you should see a message stating the cart is empty along with a working link to the home page.
-6. The simplest way to allow shoppers to add product to their cart is by creating an 'Add to Cart' button.
+3. The simplest way to allow shoppers to add product to their cart is by creating an 'Add to Cart' button.
 The button's `onclick` attribute should call the `addToCart` function and pass the item's ID as a parameter.

     ```html
     <input type="button" onclick="addToCart('001')" value="Add to cart">